 Articles that are peer-reviewed have been carefully evaluated by experts in the field, but this doesn't mean that everything in the peer-reviewed literature is proven.
 Results published in peer-reviewed articles may later be found to be unsound, or may simply be contradicted by new findings.
 The continual re-evaluation of previous research findings is one of the primary mechanisms by which scientific understanding is advanced.

 However, information in the peer reviewed literature has undergone rigorous scrutiny by experts in the field, which is not necessarily true of non-peer reviewed publications.
 Scientific claims made in the non-peer reviewed literature should be considered with an extra degree of skepticism.

-Once an article is published in a peer-reviewed journal, it is indexed in article databases like BIOSIS, Web of Science, PubMed, or Environmental Science and Pollution Management.
+Once an article is published in a peer-reviewed journal, it is indexed in article databases like BIOSIS Previews, Web of Science, PubMed, or Scopus.
 The same journal can be indexed in more than one database.